Beef Tongue Recipe

 What is cow tongue in beef recipes used for?

 There are many ways you can consume cow tongue.
-I personally enjoy it sliced cold on top of fresh crusty bread along with a mixture of mayonnaise and garlic, and sliced onion as an appetizer or light meal.
-You can substitute this beef in many recipes, particularly those that call for shredded beef (tacos, anyone?).
+I enjoy it sliced cold on top of fresh crusty bread and a thin spread of garlicky mayo, and sliced onion as an appetizer or light meal.

 Ways to try this Beef Tongue Recipe